jonfernq/Learning/Algorithms/DivideAndConquer/DivideAndConquer2.md

 ## Divide and Conquer

-> Explain the 'divide and conquer' approach.
+> Explain the divide and conquer approach and provide examples.

-'Divide and conquer' ia a problem-solving approach that divides a complex problem into easier sub-problems. and then combines the solutions of these problems into a solution to the complex problem:
+'Divide and conquer' ia a problem-solving approach that divides a complex problem into easier sub-problems, solves these sub-problems, and then combines the smaller solutions into a solution to the larger problem:

+**Steps:**

 - **Divide:** Recursively divide complex problem into easier smaller sub-problems.